 Magda Trocmé: They were the by-products of human progress, desperate people, drinkers, really the dregs of society.

 But that wasn’t the biggest problem they faced.
 Due to lack of Protestants in the region and a greater interest in the communist or socialist parties, André’s congregations were pretty small.
 Even his brand of Christian Socialism was no match for their contempt of religion.
 Not that André couldn’t sympathize.
 He was also at odds with the totally bourgeois Protestant Church, which was threatened by his politics, particularly his pacifism.

 Since he didn’t have the thriving ministry he had envisioned, André needed to look elsewhere for fulfillment.
 Already, as a student of theology, André had become involved with an organization called the International Fellowship of Reconciliation, which was founded in 1914 and still exists today as one of the oldest organizations dedicated to nonviolence.
 And it was through this network that André became more immersed in peace work, taking bolder and bolder steps.
 This was 1932 and with war on the horizon, André threw his previous cautions to the wind to speak and write openly in support of conscientious objection.
-He also did something else that was unheard of — he accepted a visiting German WWI veteran, wanting return to some of the French villages he had helped destroy and ask for their forgiveness.
+He also did something else that was unheard of — he accepted a visiting German World War I veteran, wanting to return to some of the French villages he had helped destroy and ask for their forgiveness.